The High Stakes of High-Cost Lending

 Check-cashing and title loan companies continue to be a fast-growing area of the financial services industry.
 These lenders often appeal to individuals and families whose monthly budget comes up short and have low credit ratings, which leaves them few choices when it comes to borrowing cash to make ends meet.

 Payday lenders typically allow a customer to write them a check to be cashed at a later date, provided they have a job, a telephone, a personal ID, and a checkable deposit at a bank, credit union, or other depository institution.
 The post-dated check won’t be cashed for several days.

 Here’s the catch: while the customer may receive a $200 loan on the spot, the lender gets the interest on that loan up front.
-The customer is expected to repay the $200 in full within a week or two, but actually receives just $150 or $175 for use until payday arrives.
+The customer agrees to repay the $200 in full within a week or two, but actually receives just $150 or $175 for use until payday arrives.

 Figured on an annual rate basis that’s an interest rate several times larger than many credit cards charge.
 If the customers extends or rolls over the loan for additional days, fees will usually be charged for each loan extension.